 Although the First Amendment’s religion clauses have been heavily and hotly litigated in the past, they have not been tested under the events of the current state and national environment, and it remains to be seen whether our government can indeed lawfully “silence prayer” by prohibiting church gatherings like our state has done in Chincoteague.

 This article was co-authored by our founder and lead Criminal Defense Attorney Daniel J. Miller and former attorney James Weaver.
-Dan is a Hampton Roads native and has spent nearly 20 years representing clients in criminal defense matters in Virginia Beach and throughout Hampton Roads.
+Dan is a Hampton Roads native and has spent 25 years representing clients in criminal defense matters in Virginia Beach and throughout Hampton Roads.
 James is an Associate Attorney at the firm.
 His practice focuses primarily on family law issues If you are interested in speaking to Mr. Miller about a criminal charge relating to the First Amendment, or regarding any other criminal charge, please call our office today to schedule a consultation.”